📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 If you’re fine with annual dividend returns between 1% and 10%, depending on what you buy (and whether the market feels generous that year 🫶📈), ETFs are your peaceful middle ground.

-You won’t get rich overnight — but you’ll sleep fine, your money grows, and you don’t have to stare at charts like they owe you rent. 💤💼
+You won’t get rich overnight — but you’ll sleep fine, your money grows, and you don’t have to stare at charts like they owe you money. 💤💼

 Think of it like this: